jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ### Markers Details

-- Each got a ID
+- Each got a given ID
 - From 0 to 1023
 - Simple to recognize many markers